Federated Learning for Medical Image Analysis: A Survey: Federated Learning for Medical Image Analysis

-\textbf{(3) Image Harmonization.} Qu~\etal\cite{qu2022handling} propose a generative replay strategy to handle data heterogeneity among clients.
-They first train an auxiliary variational auto-encoder (VAE) to generate medical images which resemble the input images.
+\textbf{(3) Image Harmonization.} This method typically uses image-to-image translation models to harmonize the medical images of different clients.
+After harmonization, all the medical images are expected to have similar styles, thus reducing domain shift.
+Qu~\etal\citep{qu2022handling} propose a generative replay strategy to handle data heterogeneity among clients.
+They first train an auxiliary variational autoencoder (VAE) to generate medical images that resemble the input images.
 Then each client can optimize their local classifier using both the real local data and synthesized data with similar data distribution of other clients.
 In this way, domain shift can be reduced.
-Yan~\etal\cite{yan2020variation} employ cycleGAN~\cite{cycleGAN} to minimize the variations of medical images among clients.
-One client/site with low data complexity is selected as a reference, then cycleGAN is used to harmonize medical images from other clients to the reference site.
-Jiang~\etal\cite{AAAI-2} propose a frequency-based harmonization method to reduce client shift in medical images.
+Yan~\etal\citep{yan2020variation} employ cycleGAN~\citep{cycleGAN} to minimize the variations of medical images among clients.
+One client/site with low data complexity is selected as a reference, and then cycleGAN is used to harmonize medical images from other clients to the reference site.
+Jiang~\etal\citep{AAAI-2} propose a frequency-based harmonization method to reduce client shift in medical images.
 Medical images are firstly transformed into frequency domain and phase components are kept locally, while the average amplitudes from each client are shared and then normalized to harmonize all the client medical images.

-\subsection{Client End: Limited Data and Labels}
+\subsubsection{Client End: Limited Data and Labels}

-\textbf{Problem:} \emph{ Medical imaging datasets are often small-sized and lack label/annotation information, so how to avoid their negative influence on model training (\eg, biased training)? } In real-world practice, there are often limited medical images in one client/site, and labeled medical images are even fewer due to the high cost of image annotation/labeling.
+\textbf{Problem:} \emph{ This research tackles the prevalent issue in medical imaging where datasets are frequently small-sized and deficient in label information.
+The focus is on developing strategies to mitigate their negative impact on FL model training and prevent biased results. }

+In real-world practice, there are often limited medical images in one client/site, and labeled medical images are even fewer due to the high cost of image annotation/labeling.
 A client model may be badly trained with limited labeled data, which can cause negative influences on the entire federation.
 Therefore, how to alleviate the small-sample-size problem is an important topic of FL in medical image analysis.